SammyEnigma/libprom/Overview.md

     and all functions within promhttp must begin with `promhttp_`.
   * All variables must be underscore delimited (i.e. snake-case).
   * All macros must be captilalized.
-  * Every pointer reference must be assigned a NULL value after it is destroyed either by prom_free or its corresponding destructor function.
-* All new functions must introduce a corresponding suite of unit tests.
+* All new functions should introduce a corresponding suite of unit tests.
 * If you add functionality to an existing function, be sure to add a corresponding unit test to verify correctness.

 ## Misc

 * Language level: C11
-* Operating Systems:
-  * Ubuntu 20.04
-  * Ubuntu 18.04
-  * Ubuntu 16.04
-  * Debian Buster
-  * Debian Stretch
-  * Debian Jessie